phatak-dev/blog/_posts/2014-06-27-converting-java-collections-to-scala.md

 You can use "asJava" to convert from Scala to Java

 {% highlight scala %}
-val javaListFromScala = scalaList.asJava
+val jList = scalaList.asJava
-println(javaListFromScala.getClass.getName)
+println(jList.getClass.getName)

 {% endhighlight %}